 - Click Submit

-You will receive notification of any declaration status changes via your MacEwan email and on myStudentSystem on the Declare/View Major Minor Requests page.
+You will receive notification of any declaration status changes via your MacEwan email and in the myStudentSystem Academic Records tile.
+To confirm your declaration has been processed correctly, confirm that it appears in the Major/Minor Declaration menu item.

 Notes for all students:

-- If you decide to change your major or minor, you can re-declare by repeating the process above.
+- If you decide to change your major and minor, you can re-declare by repeating the process above.
 You will need to follow the requirements of the year you re-declare.

 - If you have to re-apply to the program, you are considered an undeclared student when you are re-admitted.
 You will need to re-declare.